rehierl/abstract-properties/08-x-mathematics-2/08-0-set-theory/readme.md

 which is overall a higher level of abstraction and as such fundamental to the overall discussion.

+Note that, as mentioned below, the analogous counter parts of node trees in AST and in DST are both based on partial orders and are as such constructs of Order Theory.

 <!-- ======================================================================= -->
 ## (naive) set theory (NST)